isaacbrodsky/h3-android-sample/README.md

 **Notes**

-* It was necessary to manually copy the libh3-java.so files from the distributed JAR into the applicable jniLibs directories in the project.
+* It was necessary to automatically copy the libh3-java.so files from the distributed JAR into the applicable jniLibs directories in the project.
 * It was necessary to add an externalNativeBuild section to the build, so that the C++ library was switched to shared.

 <br clear="right" />